Editors’ Code of Practice

 There may be exceptions to the clauses marked * where they can be demonstrated to be in the public interest.

-i) Detecting or exposing crime or serious impropriety.
+- Detecting or exposing crime, or the threat of crime, or serious impropriety.

-4. The Regulator will consider the extent to which material is already in the public domain, or will become so.
+- The regulator will consider the extent to which material is already in the public domain or will or will become so.

 Complaints about breaches of the Code of Practice should be made to: